shopxlabs/SHOPX_TCPeNFT_depricated/README.md

 ### Schema in Ver 0.2.0.
 Contracts are modular meaning they can be exchanged for updated contracts and disregard the old EXCEPT the Data contracts.

-** Deploy contracts schema.
+** Initial Deploy Contracts Schema.
 Remeber only the wallet used to deploy these contracts are the 'owner'.
 The role gives him/her rights to swap addresses.
+-  Deploy the SatToken contract and keep the address in hand.
--  Deploy 'Data' contracts.
-Save the address to be used for manager contracts.
+-  Deploy the Stake contract and keep the address in hand.
--  Deploy 'Manager' contracts second and insert the 'Data' contract address.
-For example AssetData.sol is being used with AssetManager.sol.
-Now go back go the correlating data contract and setManager(manager address).
-This will set security of what contracts are allowed to perform certain functions.
--  Deploy the SplyManager contract and pass the addresses of all the managers in the constructor.
+-  Deploy the SplytManager contract and pass the SatToken and Stake addresses as the constructors.
+-  Deploy the manager contracts with the SplytManager address as the constructor parameter.
+-  Using the SplytManager contract, call each functions to set the manager i.e. 'setAssetManager(_newAddress)'.
+** Note: Only manager contracts are authorized to write to the data contracts.

-** Updating manager contracts.
+### Updating manager contracts.
--  All contracts except the data contracts can be abandoned.
-Thus updated versions of the contract can be bined with the existing data contracts.
+-  All contracts except the data contracts can be replaced.
+Thus updated versions of the manager contracts can be bined with the existing data contracts.
--  After updating any of the managerial contracts, you can change ownership to the new managerial contracts in the following steps.
+-  After updating any of the manager contracts, you can change ownership to the new manager contracts in the following steps:
-1.
+1. Deploy updated manager contract.
+After being mined, save the new address.
+Do it for each manager contract you are updating.
+2. Using the new mangager contract call function 'setDataContract(_dataAddress)'.
+This will be bind the old existing data contract to the new manager contract.
+3. Using the old manager contract you are replacing, call function 'transferOwnership(_newAddress)' with the new manager address.
+This proposes new ownership.
+4. Using the new mangager contract call function 'acceptOwnership()'.
+Now the updated manager is the owner of the data contract.
+5. Using splytManager update the manager contracts, 'set<ManagerContract>(_newAddress)'.